nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] the intermediate code Tn system should assign to Tns only once.
+Tns are worm variables
 - [ ] create a README with the project description and the language features and syntax
 - [ ] eventually, merge irc and flow analyzer modules since they work on the same stuff
 - [ ] detect infinite recursion